-For the first time, the legislation introduces a mechanism for prompt interaction between the Federal Bailiff Service (FSSP) and mobile operators and Credit Bureaus.
-This will allow for a quick response to citizens' complaints, obtain call details and establish who owns a particular number.
-An application can be submitted through the "Gosuslugi" portal, and the agency's response will arrive within five business days.
+For the first time, the legislation introduces a mechanism for operational interaction between the Federal Bailiff Service (FSSP) and mobile operators and Credit Bureaus.
+This will allow for a quick response to citizens' complaints, obtain call details, and establish who owns a particular number.
+An application can be submitted through the "Gosuslugi" portal, and the agency's response will be received within five business days.

-The new law obliges debt collectors to use only officially registered numbers with the telecom operator.
-Each message (including SMS and messengers) must indicate the creditor's name and contact phone number for feedback.
+The new law obliges collectors to use only officially registered numbers with the telecom operator.
+Each message (including SMS and messengers) must include the creditor's name and a contact phone number for feedback.
 If a letter signature is displayed, it must be accompanied by a real number.
 Anonymous calls, including those with the signature "unknown caller", will become grounds for a complaint to the FSSP.

 The law also strengthens the "right to silence".
-If the debtor notifies the collector of refusal to communicate, after three business days any calls, messages and letters must cease.
+If the debtor notifies the collector of their refusal to communicate, any calls, messages, and letters must cease after three business days.
 The same rule applies in the event of withdrawal of consent by a third party who previously received calls.
-An exception is made only for situations where the debt is confirmed by the court: then the creditor receives two months for contact, after which the ban is renewed.
+An exception is made only for situations where the debt is confirmed by a court: then the creditor receives two months for contact, after which the ban is renewed.

 Thus, the law not only limits the actions of unscrupulous collectors, but also creates an effective tool for promptly responding to complaints from debtors and their relatives.